Oak Ridge, Tennessee: Since World War II

 Oak Ridge's scientific heritage is curated in the American Museum of Science and Energy.
-Its role in the Manhattan Project is preserved in the Manhattan Project National Historical Park (along with sites in Hanford, Washington and Los Alamos, New Mexico), run cooperatively by the National Park Service and the Department of Energy.
+Its role in the Manhattan Project is preserved in the Manhattan Project National Historical Park (along with sites in Hanford, Washington, and Los Alamos, New Mexico), run cooperatively by the National Park Service and the Department of Energy.
+A bus tour and several virtual tours are available for the public.